dtbinh/HumanEcology/README.txt

   ** Do when able **
      - Delete missed comments; unused variables; useless functions;; splitscreen remnants
      - Change patch colors of pheromones to roadlike colours
-     - Rename instances of "nest" to city; other semantic changes

   ** Future ideas **
      - Creation of other settlements/cities